hancockki/LetsEatCookies/README.md

 # LetsEatCookies
-The purpose of this program is to use
+The purpose of this program is to use cookie recipes from the internet to generate new recipes with creative ingredients!
+We are using recipes from Sally's Baking as the recipes on this site are really fun and lots of them have unique add-ins that we can use!

 ## cookie_classes.py
 Class Overview: